CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 1.9.4.sec=“Code”  means the Internal Revenue Code of 1986, as amended from time to time

-1.9.5.sec=(E)	"Company" means this limited liability company
+1.9.5.sec="Company" means this limited liability company

-1.9.6.sec=(F)   “Extraordinary Loss" means any sum paid or payable by the Company to (1) defend, settle, or compromise any threatened, pending or completed action, suit, or proceeding against the Company, whether civil, criminal, administrative, or investigative, including punitive or exemplary damages or any loss resulting from any Member's or Manager's Misconduct, (2) discharge any judgment entered therein, and (3) pay all legal fees and other expenses incurred by the Company in connection therewith.
+1.9.6.sec=“Extraordinary Loss" means any sum paid or payable by the Company to (1) defend, settle, or compromise any threatened, pending or completed action, suit, or proceeding against the Company, whether civil, criminal, administrative, or investigative, including punitive or exemplary damages or any loss resulting from any Member's or Manager's Misconduct, (2) discharge any judgment entered therein, and (3) pay all legal fees and other expenses incurred by the Company in connection therewith.

-1.9.7.sec=(G)	"Member" means {Member.Name,Address}.
+1.9.7.sec="Member" means {Member.Name,Address}.

-1.9.8.0.sec=(H)	"Operating Proceeds" for the applicable period means all cash receipts of the Company during such period (excluding Dissolution Proceeds) plus the amount of any cash released from Company reserves during such period, less the following costs and expenses paid during such period (to the extent not paid from reserves):
+1.9.8.0.sec="Operating Proceeds" for the applicable period means all cash receipts of the Company during such period (excluding Dissolution Proceeds) plus the amount of any cash released from Company reserves during such period, less the following costs and expenses paid during such period (to the extent not paid from reserves):

 1.9.8.1.sec=cash operating expenses,